velischrist/MealTrackingApp/README.md

 The CSV files we use for loading the data are included in this repository in the folder 'data'.

-First, enter into a MySQL command-line interface, create a new database, and select it.
+First, enter into a MySQL command-line interface, create a new database called mealtrackerdb, and select it:

+mysql> CREATE DATABASE mealtrackerdb;

+mysql> USE mealtrackerdb;

 To load the data and run the python app, execute the following
 commands:

 mysql> source setup.sql;